rte-france/Grid2Op/docs/createbackend.rst

 - Reuse agents that other people have trained in the context of L2RPN competitions
 - Train new grid controlers using the grid2op gym_compat module
 - etc.

+.. note:: Grid2Op do not care about the modeling of the grid (static / steady state or dyanmic / transient) and both
+    types of solver could be implemented as backend.
+At time of writing (december 2020), only steady state powerflow are available.

+.. note:: The previous note entails that grid2op is also independent on the format used to store a powergrid.
+The
+    It's expected that the "backend" fails to initialize if it cannot found any file to initialize the grid.

+    At time of writing (december 2020), all environments are shipped with grid represented as "json" format, which is the default format for the default backend based on PandaPower.
+If you want your "Backend" to have support for all previous environment, you might need to initialize it from this format though.

+.. note:: If your backend is somehow available in a c++ librarie (static or dynamic) and you can link it,
+    you can use the interface "lightsim2grid" that takes care of of exposing a model of the grid and compute the value associated with grid2op.
+It has the advantage of being able to read the data from the default grid2op backend (based on PandaPower) and to allow to focus on the solver rather to focus on grid2op "representation" of the grid.

+    On the other hands, this "backend" also comes with a special model (so you cannot change it) for loads, generators, lines, transformers and shunts and has some limitation to what it supports.

 Main methods to implement
 --------------------------